crabyang/assembly-language/README.md

 # assembly-language
-For assembly language homework and project
+For assembly language homework and projects
+JNU CS 2022